asyncapi/website/pages/docs/tutorials/kafka/bindings-with-kafka.md

 Server bindings provide protocol-specific configuration details for connecting and interacting with a server.

 Server bindings allow you to specify a `schemaRegistryUrl`, which provides an API URL for a given server where a schema registry was used.
-A Schema registry is a repository for managing and validating messages' schemas.
+A schema registry is a repository for managing and validating messages' schemas.
 To learn more about schema registry, read the [message validation guide for schema registry](https://www.asyncapi.com/docs/guides/message-validation#schema-registry-validation).

 `schemaRegistryVendor` is used optionally to refer to vendors or platforms that provide the schema registry service, in this case, Apicurio Registry.
 Learn about other fields you can configure under [server bindings.](https://github.com/asyncapi/bindings/tree/master/kafka#server-binding-object).